 Capital assets.
-The Authority's investment in capital assets for its governmental activities as of June 30, 2023 total \$43,725 (net of accumulated amortization).
-These assets include a building for lease.
+The Authority has no investment in capital assets for its governmental activities as of June 30, 2024.
+Previous assets included a building for lease.
 Reference should be made to Note 2 of the financial statements.

 Debt.
-At June 30, 2023, the Authority's outstanding debt consisted of a lease liability.
+At June 30, 2023, the Authority's outstanding debt consisted of a lease liability, which was paid in full during the year ended June 30, 2024.
 Reference should be made to Note 2 of the financial statements.